Q. What is FreeRTOS?

 Q. What minimum hardware specifications are required?

-Q. How can I get started on Amazon FreeRTOS?
+Q. How can I get started on FreeRTOS?

 Q. How can I get technical support?